kjkasi/EasyNetQWiki/Documentation/The-Advanced-API.md

 To declare a queue use the IAdvancedBus's QueueDeclare method:

     IQueue QueueDeclare(
         string name,
         bool passive = false,
         bool durable = true,
         bool exclusive = false,
         bool autoDelete = false,
-        uint perQueueTtl = uint.MaxValue,
+        int? perQueueMessageTtl  = null,
-        uint expires = uint.MaxValue);
+        int? expires = null,
+        byte? maxPriority = null,
+        string deadLetterExchange = null,
+        string deadLetterRoutingKey = null);

 What the parameters mean:

     name:		The name of the queue
     passive:		Do not create the queue if it doesn't exist, instead, throw an exception.
     	(default false)
     durable:		Can survive a server restart.
-If this is false the queue will be deleted when the server restarts.
+If this is false the queue will be deleted when the server restarts. (default true)
-		(default true)
-    exclusive:	Can only be accessed by the current connection.
+    exclusive:		Can only be accessed by the current connection. (default false)
-    	(default false)
-    autoDelete:	Delete the queue once all consumers have disconnected.
+    autoDelete:		Delete the queue once all consumers have disconnected. (default false)
-    	(default false)
-    perQueueTtl: How long in milliseconds a message should remain on the queue before it is discarded.
-    	(default not set)
+    perQueueMessageTtl:		How long in milliseconds a message should remain on the queue before it is discarded. (default not set)
-    expires:	How long in milliseconds the queue should remain unused before it is automatically deleted.
-    	(default not set)
+    expires:		How long in milliseconds the queue should remain unused before it is automatically deleted. (default not set)
+    maxPriority:		Determines the maximum message priority that the queue should support.
+    deadLetterExchange:		Determines an exchange's name can remain unused before it is automatically deleted by the server.
+    deadLetterRoutingKey:		If set, will route message with the routing key specified, if not set, message will be routed with the same routing keys they were originally published with.

 Some examples: